karthiksneu/AED_Final_Project_2022/README.md

-Here's an enhanced version of your README for the AED_Final_Project_2022 - Vaccine Distribution System:
+Certainly!
+Here's an improved README file for the AED_Final_Project_2022 - Vaccine Distribution System, focusing on a standalone application approach:

 ---